timofeysie/khipu/README.md

 It is conceived that using [the Leitner system](https://en.wikipedia.org/wiki/Leitner_system#:~:text=The%20Leitner%20system%20is%20a,are%20reviewed%20at%20increasing%20intervals.) or some version of spaced repetition can create pacing through the list by removing items which have passed through a series of steps including being viewed, and tested for reading, writing, speaking, listening and possibly used in compound structures in the future.

 For this reason, we don't want to include this state data in our firebase storage.

+However, getting the LRS set up with xAPI/cmi5 reporting and querying is another rabbit hole of work.
+It would be so easy to add a counter to each item and increment it each time it's viewed.
+With that only, we could implement some viewed/un-viewed styles and think about how best to handle the UX we seek.

+The other apps that got this far didn't really do a good job of this, so trying things out while the above is underway is a good idea.

 ## Observable Store Pattern